How to Set Your Virtual Assistant Rates and Packages

 As always, please reach out if you have questions for me.
 Setting pricing is a vital part of getting your virtual assistant business up and running, so it's super important you feel confident that the figures you choose reflect your professional expertise.

-If you enjoy my tips and want to hear more, please feel free to check out the Savvy VA Academy members club located HERE.
+If you enjoy my tips and want to hear more, please feel free to check out the Savvy School members club located HERE.

 Have you downloaded the FREE 7 Step Guide To Setting Up A Virtual Assistant Business?
 Click here to access.